dell/csm-docs/content/docs/installation/helm/powermax.md

 - This script also runs the verify.sh script in the same directory.
 You will be prompted to enter the credentials for each of the Kubernetes nodes.
 The `verify.sh` script needs the credentials to check if the iSCSI initiators have been configured on all nodes.
 You can also skip the verification step by specifying the `--skip-verify-node` option

 ## Storage Classes
-As part of the driver installation, a set of storage classes are created along with the driver pods.
+As part of the driver installation, a set of storage classes is created along with the driver pods.
 This is done to demonstrate how storage classes need to be created to consume storage from Dell EMC storage arrays.

 The `StorageClass` object in Kubernetes is immutable and can't be modified once created.
 It creates challenges when we need to change or update a parameter, for example when a version of the driver introduces new configurable parameters for the storage classes.
 To avoid issues during upgrades, future releases of the drivers will have the installation separated from the creation of Storage Classes.
 In preparation for that, starting in Q4 of 2020, an annotation `"helm.sh/resource-policy": keep` is applied to the storage classes created by the `dell-csi-helm-installer`.